tweag/ghc-proposals/proposals/0000-linear-types.rst

   data Socket (s :: State)
   data SocketAddress

+  -- When a (TCP) socket is created it is Unbound. socket :: IOL (Socket Unbound)
-  socket :: IOL (Socket Unbound) bind :: Socket Unbound ->.
-SocketAddress -> IOL (Socket Bound) listen :: Socket Bound->.
-IOL (Socket Listening) accept :: Socket Listening ->.
+  -- To bind a socket to a port we take an Unbound socket, and make it -- Bound.
+The type of bindL will ensure that the socket is threaded -- through the computation, so that the (Socket Unbound) is not -- accessible: we cannot bind a socket twice. bind :: Socket Unbound ->.
+SocketAddress -> IOL (Socket Bound) -- A socket must be bound to a port before we start listening listen :: Socket Bound->.
+IOL (Socket Listening)
+  -- A socket can accept multiple connection, therefore, the socket is -- returned in the same state by accept.
+A second, bidirectional, -- socket representing the connection is also returned.
+Both have to -- be used in a single-threaded fashion. accept :: Socket Listening ->.
 IOL (Socket Listening, Socket Connected) connect :: Socket Unbound ->.
 SocketAddress -> IOL (Socket Connected) send :: Socket Connected ->.
 ByteString -> IOL (Socket Connected, Unrestricted Int)